Optimum First Mortgage Listed by pear Ransomware Group

 Providing fast and reliable mortgage solutions, including home purchases and refinancing options

-On June 15, 2026, the pear Ransomware Group added Optimum First Mortgage to its public leak site, confirming that internal files had been exfiltrated from the mortgage lender during a ransomware attack.
+On June 15, 2026, the pear Ransomware Group added Optimum First Mortgage to its public leak site, claiming that internal files had been exfiltrated from the mortgage lender during a ransomware attack.
 Customers who used the company for home purchases or refinancing may have had sensitive personal and financial documents exposed.

 Public reporting indicates the incident stems from a ransomware deployment at Optimum First Mortgage, a firm that offers home purchase and refinancing services.
 The pear Ransomware Group listed the company on its dark-web leak page on June 15, 2026, stating that internal files had been stolen.
 Exact victim counts remain undisclosed, and the precise volume or types of records taken have not been independently verified.
 Available reporting describes the exposed material as internal files, which in similar incidents often include customer loan applications, Social Security numbers, bank details, tax forms, and internal correspondence.